spotify/tfexample-derive/README.md

 - FloatList
 - BytesList

-That said, a converter can be automatically derived for types which naturally correspond to these feature types - `Int, Long, Float, Double, ByteString, String` etc, and by extension collections of these types including `Array, Seq, List`. `Option` is also supported, simply by not encoding `None` values in the resulting `Example`.
+A converter can be automatically derived for types which naturally correspond to these feature types - `Int, Long, Float, Double, ByteString, String` etc, and by extension collections of these types including `Array, Seq, List`. `Option` is also supported, simply by not encoding `None` values in the resulting `Example`.
 See the below section on custom types for an example of how to add encodings for new types.

 ### Nesting

 As mentioned above, Example is a flat structure, but a converter can be derived in certain cases even for nested case classes.
-"Flattening" is achieved by using the variable name of the nested case class as a namespace for the features belonging to that class.
+Flattening is achieved by using the field name of the nested case class as a namespace for the features belonging to that class.
 For example:

 ```scala